marcojoe94/resume/README.md

   systems like Redis through different client interfaces.
 Moreover, I enhanced the data module, leveraging Spring Data, to customize database connections provided by Azure Cloud.
 - Code Review on PR from external contributors.
-- Partecipate in development of microservices with a focus on async communication through event-driven paradigm.
+- Development of microservices with a focus on async communication through event-driven paradigm.

 **Main Achieved Goals:**

-- Led the development of a new Spring Cloud Stream Binder, using REST for consumer-side and Cosmos DB for producer-side.
+- I Led the development of a new Spring Cloud Stream Binder, using REST for consumer-side and Cosmos DB for producer-side.
 This Binder communicates using the Cloud Event standard.
 The HTTP section can be swapped with a GRPC connector for enhanced flexibility in event communication.

 ### <img src="./resources/filled_arrow_right.png" width="20" height="15"> Software Care